Proclus: Philosophy

 The particular characteristic of Proclus's system is his elaboration of a level of individual ones, called henads, between the One which is before being and intelligible divinity.
 The henads exist "superabundantly", also beyond being, but they stand at the head of chains of causation (seirai) and in some manner give to these chains their particular character.
 He identifies them with the Greek gods, so one henad might be Apollo and be the cause of all things apollonian, while another might be Helios and be the cause of all sunny things.
 Each henad participates in every other henad, according to its character.
 What appears to be multiplicity is not multiplicity at all, because any henad may rightly be considered the center of the polycentric system.
 According to Proclus, philosophy is the activity which can liberate the soul from a subjection to bodily passions, remind it of its origin in Soul, Intellect, and the One, and prepare it not only to ascend to the higher levels while still in this life, but to avoid falling immediately back into a new body after death.
 Because the soul's attention, while inhabiting a body, is turned so far away from its origin in the intelligible world, Proclus thinks that we need to make use of bodily reminders of our spiritual origin.
-In this he agrees with the doctrines of theurgy put forward by Iamblichus.
+In emphasizing the importance of an embodied practice of philosophy, he agrees with the doctrines of theurgy put forward by Iamblichus.
 Theurgy is possible because the powers of the gods (the henads) extend through their series of causation even down to the material world.
 And by certain power-laden words, acts, and objects, the soul can be drawn back up the series, so to speak.
 Proclus himself was a devotee of many of the religions in Athens, considering that the power of the gods could be present in these various approaches.